-2. Administrator Responsibilities
+Administrator Responsibilities

-A. Investigation
+1. Investigation

-The principal/designee is notified of any formal or informal complaint of suspected harassment, hazing, intimidation or bullying.
+The principal/designee is notified of any formal complaint of suspected harassment, hazing, intimidation or bullying.
 Under the direction of the building principal/designee, all such complaints are investigated promptly.
 A written report of the investigation is prepared when the investigation is complete.
-The report includes findings of fact, a determination of whether acts of hazing, bullying and/or dating violence were verified, and when prohibited acts are verified, a recommendation for intervention, including disciplinary action, is included in the report.
+The report includes findings of fact, a determination of whether acts of hazing, bullying and/or dating violence were verified, and when prohibited acts are verified, a recommendation for intervention, including appropriate disciplinary action, is included in the report.
 Where appropriate, written witness statements are attached to the report.

-Notwithstanding the foregoing, when a student making an informal complaint has requested anonymity, the investigation of such complaint is limited as is appropriate in view of the anonymity of the complaint.
-Such limitation of the investigation may include restricting action to a simple review of the complaint (with or without discussing it with the alleged perpetrator), subject to receipt of further information and/or the withdrawal by the complaining student of the condition that his/her report be anonymous.
+Notwithstanding the foregoing, when a student and/or their parent or guardian, making a complaint has requested anonymity, the investigation of such complaint is limited as is appropriate in view of the anonymity of the complaint.
+Such limitation of the investigation may include restricting action to a simple review of the complaint (with or without discussing it with the alleged perpetrator), subject to a receipt of further information and/or the withdrawal by the complaining student of the condition that his/her report by anonymous.